notgull/notgull.github.io/_posts/2023-07-01-quest-for-piet-part-2.md

 The dashing is a little bit off, I guess?
 But like I said, close enough for government work.
 Some of the gradients are also blended in a different way, but I can just chalk that up to [`tiny-skia`] using a different gradient engine than `cairo`.

-The ones on the right are too different to ignore, unfortunately.
-The ones on the right are rotated in the reference image, but not ours.
+The shapes on the right are too different to ignore, unfortunately.
+The shapes on the right are rotated in the reference image, but not ours.
 Looking at the source code for the sample, I'm not sure why this is.
 Let's just disable the mask on the gradient, and I'm sure we'll figure out what the problem is.

 ![Expanded](/images/gradient-expand.png)